 - Heat a very large saucepan on medium heat

-- Add olive oil and sauté the onions until soft, add garlic, sauté for a minute or two, add the tomatoes and spices (except cumin) sauté for about 5 minutes.
+- Add olive oil or water and sauté the onions until soft, add garlic, sauté for a minute or two, add the tomatoes and spices (except cumin) sauté for about 5 minutes.

 - Add the fava beans and mix very well.

 - This depends on how juicy your tomatoes are, but if you feel that the mixture is dry add 1/4-1/2 cup of filtered water and mix again.

 - Partially cover and let it cook for about 10 minutes on medium-low heat